-The best thing that you can do is keep people on your website and this can only be achieved through better web design interface – to make this happen you need to work with a SEO agency that has a strong understanding of the web and UX.
-Granted, this is not easy to find but if you call 1800 916 191, you will be heading in the right direction.
+The best thing that you can do is keep people on your website and this can only be achieved through a better web design interface – to make this happen you need to work with an SEO agency that has a strong understanding of the web, conversion rate optimisation and UX.

 2) Start with a comprehensive content marketing strategy

 To have an industries best eCommerce website, you must be updating it regularly with fresh content, news, information about your products and this can only be done through employing a content marketing strategy.
 Fresh, new content on your blog is a great way to keep users really interested in your site and it also keeps the search engines coming back to your site for reindexing.

 If you are going to be perceived as a market leader then you must be dominating your niche online and this can only be achieved through a content strategy.
 PLUS the more you put out there the more likely the chances your content will get shared, liked and followed, which in turn increases your online visibility which in turn creates more potential customers.
 The more blogs you post the more reach you have.
 Google will index all blog posts and rank them according to how relevant they are.
 If you are able to write something really interesting and useful, Google will prioritise this.

 I always tell my clients that it’s far better to publish 1 really outstanding article or blog per month than 4 rushed blogs will little or no value.
 Spend a bit of time on this side of your business and you will see the rewards.